daeunyeo/math-for-ml/README.md

 # Mathematics for Machine Learning

-Self-study notes based on Mathematics for Machine Learning (Deisenroth, Faisal, Ong — Cambridge University Press, 2020).
+Self-study notes based on Mathematics for Machine Learning (Deisenroth, Faisal, and Ong, Cambridge University Press 2020).
-Free PDF available at https://mml-book.com

 ## Purpose